Bryancs12/Bryancs12/README.md

 🎓 Computer Engineering student at the **University of Costa Rica (UCR)**, currently in my final year.

-💻 Passionate about web development and creating innovative solutions.
-I love exploring new technologies and constantly improving my skills.
+💻 I'm interested in web development and enjoy exploring tools and technologies that help me improve and grow as a developer.

 ## 🚀 Technologies I have worked with